scinode/scinode-editor/docs/source/develop/index.rst

 Developer Guide
 ===========================================

-This guide provides an introduction to writing new nodes for Beautiful Nodes.
+This guide provides an introduction to writing new nodes for Scinode Editor.

 .. toctree::
    :maxdepth: 2